Saturday, 29 February 2020

 The trains are still delayed or cancelled due to the bad weather.
 Cat’s train to London was cancelled this afternoon and so she has spent another evening with us.
 Although her plans were disrupted, it was really lovely to have her here.

-Sunday 9 February 2020
+Sunday, 9 February 2020

 Lunch and an unexpected road trip

 I made an Italian stew today which turned out quite nicely, and I served it with mashed potatoes prepared with the potato ricer that I purchased for the recent Burns’ Supper at Newtonmore.
 I really like the consistency that the ricer gives.
 The occasion was Heather and Ewan coming for Sunday lunch.
 I was a bit disappointed with the look of the plum sponge dessert although the taste was good, and the least said about the overcooked broccoli the better!
-The company was of course excellent and I was pleased that David joined us for lunch too.
+The company was of course excellent and I was pleased that Davie joined us for lunch too.
 It was still very windy and rainy, and half way through lunch, part of the fence between us and the Reids blew down, leaving a gaping hole.

 Ally and Cat were meanwhile in Lancaster for the weekend; a halfway point between their abodes in Glasgow and London.
 I had heard on the news that Storm Ciara was disrupting travel all over the country but I didn’t realise just how badly until I got a call from Ally to say that all trains had been cancelled between Lancaster and Glasgow.
 Cat also could not get a train from Lancaster to London.
 Buses were few and far between.
 So after Heather and Ewan left, James and I jumped into the car and headed south to pick Ally and Cat up.
 Despite (or perhaps because of) the poor weather, the roads were quiet and we made very good progress; many of the field that we passed were flooded and rivers had burst their banks but the road conditions were not too bad.
 The round trip - I drove south and then Ally drove north) took less than five hours including a toilet stop and a stop for petrol.
 We had a pleasant chat in the car on the way home, and I was glad that we had made the journey.
-David very kindly cleared up all the dishes and washed the glasses while we were away.
+Davie very kindly cleared up all the dishes and washed the glasses while we were away.

 I heard later that Alison and Hugh’s flights home from their trip to London were cancelled so they are having to spend an extra night there, and Marjory and Forrest’s train home from Warwick tomorrow may be delayed.
 Storm Ciara has certainly caused a lot of trouble.
 Apparently she will be heading to Scandinavia soon to wreak more havoc.

-Saturday 8 February 2020
+Saturday, 8 February 2020

 Storm and Coronavirus

 Storm Ciara has now arrived in the West of Scotland with high winds and heavy rain.
 But this morning it was still dry so, after visiting the police station to give our car details after last night’s incident, we walked along to Burnside for brunch.
 I do like Café Gelato.
 It’s a proper traditional Glaswegian Italian café.
 We had French toast with maple syrup and read the paper; James reads the news and I read the culture section, so it’s very harmonious.
 Back home James had to spend ages on thx phone to arrange the car repair and a courtesy car, he seemed to have to relate the whole story and give all of his details during each phone call.
 I was busy with odds and ends and a bit of grocery shopping.
-By the time I walked down to Morrison’s mid afternoon with David, it had turned much colder and the rain was starting.
+By the time I walked down to Morrison’s mid afternoon with Davie, it had turned much colder and the rain was starting.

-David asked which ship we were on during our Alaska Cruise in 2013, wondering if it might be the ship that is currently quarantined with this new coronavirus* which is headline news.
+Davie asked which ship we were on during our Alaska Cruise in 2013, wondering if it might be the ship that is currently quarantined off Japan with this new Coronavirus * which is headline news.
 James and I weren’t sure so I consulted my trusty blog, and found out that it was indeed the Diamond Princess.
-This coronavirus is very new but seems to be spreading fast; it only started in December 2019 in Wuhan in China and doesn’t even have an official name yet.
+This Coronavirus is very new but seems to be spreading fast; it only started in December 2019 in Wuhan in China and doesn’t even have an official name yet.
 It has spread a lot in China and the Far East and has now arrived in Europe although all governments are being very vigilant and quarantining people who show symptoms.
 Apparently it may have started in a market in Wuhan where people buy a variety of live animals to eat including bats and that’s the sort of environment where a novel coronavirus can possibly be transmitted from animals to humans.
 Anyway, due to several confirmed cases on board the 3700 unfortunate current passengers on the Diamond Princess are in quarantine in Japanese waters.

 * David told us that the reason for the name coronavirus (corona being Latin for crown) is that when you look at it through a microscope it looks like a little crown with spikes coming out of it.
 How handy to have a Biochemist in the family!

-Friday 7 February 2020
+Friday, 7 February 2020

-Bad ending to a good evening
+Bumpy end to a good evening

 The good weather has continued over the last few days and I have been out and about doing some walking whenever I can.
 Today I met up with Fiona for lunch at Low Parks museum in Hamilton and afterwards went for a walk into Strathclyde Park and back.
-This evening James David and I went to the Grosvenor Cinema in Ashton Lane to see the new film of David Copperfield.
+This evening James, Davie and I went to the Grosvenor Cinema in Ashton Lane to see the new film of David Copperfield.
 Armando Ianucci has played rather fast and loose with the plot to make it more concise; Dora’s role was rather glossed over and I thought that he could have made more of Mr Micawber, but these are just niggles.
 Hugh Laurie was very good as Mr Dick, who was my Dad’s favourite Dickens’ character because he liked Mr Dick’s way of cutting to the chase and seeing what needed to be done straight away rather than concerning himself with the big picture.
 All in all I felt that it was a joyful and excellently diverse version of the story.

 All three of us enjoyed the film and discussed it over dinner at Ashoka West End, as well as reminiscing fondly over some holiday adventures in Alaska and Yellowstone Park.
 We were all feeling very happy when we arrived back at the car, only to find a note stuck to our windscreen explaining that someone had reversed into our car in the car park, and had driven away without stopping.
 The wing of the car is pressed in and quite badly damaged.
 Luckily for us some kind passers by managed to take a photograph of the number plate of the retreating car, then left us the note as well as informing the police.
 We phoned the witnesses on the number they had left and they very pleasantly filled us in on the details, and then the police phoned us and said that they were investigating it as a hit and run.
 Tomorrow we need to go to the police station at Rutherglen with the incident report number.
 A subdued trio of Andersons drove home; it was a disappointing end to what had been a very nice evening.

-Tuesday 4 February 2020
+Tuesday, 4 February 2020

 Sun’s out